junekyoopark/ReUSV/README.md

 For the sample script in `hasa.py`, X-37B dimensions are used.
 When certain dimensions aren't available online, estimated quantities derived from a fairly accurate CAD model are used.

-The total weight is available online, the propellant weight is from Table 4.2 in the SNU paper.
+The total weight is available online; the propellant weight is from Table 4.2 in the SNU paper.